deschler/django-modeltranslation/docs/modeltranslation/registration.rst

 .. versionadded:: 0.19.0

-If you need to specify the translation options available for each model, you can do so using the ``languages`` argument::
+If you need to specify the languages available for each model, you can do so using the ``languages`` argument::

     from modeltranslation.translator import translator, TranslationOptions